melmasri/HPprediction/README.md

 ## Cross validation

-For a cross validation example refer to scrip `mainCV_network.R`.
+For a cross validation example refer to script `mainCV_network.R`.